xaoc2/Hadoop/README.md

 - Write playbook for installing Docker
 - Write playbooks for configuring Hadoop slaves
-- Add configuration files slaves and change existing for one-node cluster install
+- Add configuration files for slaves and change existing for one-node cluster install
 - Add Dockerfiles transfer to hosts